rafaelrmdd/token-auth/README.md

-Prototype of an authentication system.
+Prototype of an authentication system using JWT and Refresh Token strategy.